sachinkr91/api-rest-meetings/libs/python/docs/MeetingApi.md

 # create an instance of the API class
 api_instance = swagger_client.MeetingApi()
 user_id = 56 # int | The ID of the user of interest.
 This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint. meeting_id = 56 # int | The ID of the meeting you want to view.
 This is an integer value.
 You can find this ID by doing a list of meetings and referencing the \"id\" property.
+This is not the numeric meeting ID visible to users.

 try:
-    # Meeting
+    # Get Meeting
     api_response = api_instance.v1_user_user_id_scheduled_meeting_meeting_id_get(user_id, meeting_id)
     pprint(api_response)
 except ApiException as e: